The Vilcek Prizes

 The Vilcek Foundation awards the Vilcek Prizes annually to immigrants who have made lasting contributions to American society through their extraordinary achievements in biomedical research and the arts and humanities.
 Two prizes are awarded, one in biomedical research and one in the arts and humanities, in a field designated by the foundation; this year it was awarded in architecture.
-(The Vilcek Prize in the Arts is awarded in rotating disciplines, with previous categories having included music, film, culinary arts, literature, dance, contemporary music, design, and fashion).
+(The Vilcek Prize in the Arts is awarded in rotating disciplines, with previous categories having included music, film, culinary arts, literature, dance, contemporary music, design, fashion, theatre, and fine arts.)

-The Foundation appoints nominators, experts in their fields, and asks them to submit the names of potential award winners to two juries, one composed of medical researchers, and the other, experts in the cultural discipline under consideration for the current year.
-Each jury selects one award winner and submits its recommendation to the Foundation’s Board of Directors for final approval.
+The foundation appoints nominators, experts in their fields, and asks them to submit the names of potential award winners to two juries: one composed of medical researchers, and the other, experts in the cultural discipline under consideration for the current year.
+Each jury selects one award winner and submits its recommendation to the Vilcek Foundation's Board of Directors for final approval.

 The Vilcek Foundation regrets that, due to staffing limitations, it cannot respond to unsolicited nominations.